Our future projects are funded in part by readers like you.

 Concluding thoughts: You’ve now worked through the details of a powerful, widely-usable quantum algorithm.
 Other algorithms are known, some of which – notably, the quantum algorithm for factoring integers – offer even larger speedups over known classical algorithms.
 Still, if and when quantum computers are eventually built the quantum search algorithm is likely to be an extremely useful application.
 What’s more, many of the ideas used in the search algorithm are used in other quantum algorithms.

 Thanks for reading this far.
-If you’ve answered more than a handful of the questions above then tomorrow you’ll receive a notification containing a link to your first review session.
+In the coming weeks, you’ll receive a notification containing a link to your first review session.
 In that review session you’ll be retested on the material you’ve learned, helping you further commit it to memory.
 It should only take a few minutes.
-In subsequent days you’ll receive more notifications linking you to re-review, gradually working toward a solid long-term memory of all the core material in the essay.
+In subsequent weeks you’ll receive more notifications linking you to re-review, gradually working toward genuine long-term memory of all the core material in the essay.

 Thanks for reading this far.
 If you’d like to remember the core ideas of this essay durably, please set up an account below.
 We’ll track your review schedule and send you occasional reminders containing links that will take you to the review experience.